lucoiso/UEElementusModules/README.md

 # Dependencies
 ## Submodules
-* [Modular Features - Extra Actions:](https://github.com/lucoiso/UEModularFeatures_ExtraActions) Provides Modular integration of GAS and Enhanced Input
+* [Modular Features - Extra Actions:](https://github.com/lucoiso/UEModularFeatures_ExtraActions) Provides Modular integration of GAS and Enhanced Input.
 * [Elementus Inventory:](https://github.com/lucoiso/UEElementusInventory) Provides a Data-Driven Inventory & Items system based on FPrimaryAssetIds and the Asset Manager.
 * [EOS SDK Handler:](https://github.com/lucoiso/UEEOSSDKHandler) Handle the EOS SDK, define the use of EOS tools and give access to some private headers.
 * [FSR 1.0 (Custom):](https://github.com/lucoiso/UEFSR) Adapted version of the original AMD FSR 1.0 plugin for UE4 to properly work in Unreal Engine 5.

 ## Requirements
+* Unreal Engine 5.1+.
 * Visual Studio 2019 or 2022 with the module Game Development with C++.
-* Unreal Engine 5.1+.

 # Installation
 ## Download as Zip